RPeterson4/CS121-Work/BayesDist/BivariateNormal.Rmd

 <img src="http://i1.sndcdn.com/avatars-000059094172-rgbc57-crop.jpg?3eddc42" width="200" height="200" align="left" style="margin-right: 20px;">

-Two normal distributions can combine to form a joint distribution, termed the bivariate normal distribution.
+Two normally distributed random variables can combine to form the Bivariate Normal Distribution.
 Consider the normal distributions of $X$ and $Y$:

 <center> $X\sim N(\mu_x,\sigma_x^2)$ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $Y\sim N(\mu_y,\sigma_y^2)$ </center>

 $X$ and $Y$ can be correlated with each other according to the value of $\rho$.
 Think of $\rho$ as like a correlation coefficient, whereby $\rho>0$ indicates a positive relationship and $\rho<0$ a negative relationship.
 If $\rho=0$, $X$ and $Y$ are independent.

-The bivariate normal distribution is then:
+For $X$ and $Y$, the joint Bivariate Normal Distribution is:

 \[\left(\begin{array}{cc}
 X \\